luciasalar/cognitive_distortion_project/important_data/Cognitive Distortion Annotation Guidelines_revised.md

 	- I’m not going to get the job.

-* Labeling.
-Labeling oneself or others using derogatory names.
+* **Labeling** Labeling oneself or others using derogatory names.

 	Example:
 	- I’m a loser.
 	- I failed a test, I am a failure.
 	- she is frequently late to work, she is irresponsible.

-* Magnification.
-Exaggerate the importance of your errors, fears, and imperfections.
+* **Magnification** Exaggerate the importance of your errors, fears, and imperfections.

 	Example:
 	- Yon send out the wrong letter to a client at work, and this turns into “I will now lose my job, and then I won’t be able to pay my bills, and then I will lose my house.”

 *Note: Catastrophizing is a subtype of Magnification.*

-* Mind Reading.
-Concluding that other people are reacting negatively, or thinking negatively toward him/her, without evidence to support the conclusion.
+* **Mind Reading** Concluding that other people are reacting negatively, or thinking negatively toward him/her, without evidence to support the conclusion.

 	Example:
 	- I just know that he/she will disapprove.

 *Sometimes it's difficult for us to judge whether the statement is true to the reality based on Facebook text only.
 In this case, if the author did not provide evidence in the text, we flag the post as cognitive distortion*

-* Minimization.
-Minimizing or discounting the importance of some event, trait, or circumstance.
+* **Minimization** Minimizing or discounting the importance of some event, trait, or circumstance.
 Note: Similar to Disqualifying the Positive, minimization emphasis discounting the IMPORTANCE of something, not whether it is positive

 	Example:
 	- People tell you that you have done a good job but you are still anxious that it's not good enough
 	- What I say doesn’t matter anyway, my opinion is not important to the group.

-* Overgeneralization.
-When someone over generalizes, they see that one negative event in their life as a never ending pattern.
+* **Overgeneralization** When someone over generalizes, they see that one negative event in their life as a never ending pattern.
 People with overgeneralization thinking patterns tend to use “always”, “every” and “never” very often.

 	Example :
 	- Why does this always happen to me?